Litvik21/auto-service/README.md

 ```
 6. Create the necessary name of DB
 7. Run project
+8. this command "docker pull litvik/autoservice:latest" for using docker

 ## 👀 Example of parameters for db.properties
 ``` java